kubesphere/website/content/en/docs/devops-user-guide/examples/a-maven-project.md

 ### Create a pipeline for the Maven project

-1. Go to **Pipelines** of your DevOps project and click **Create**.
+1. Go to **Pipelines** of your DevOps project and click **Create** to create a pipeline named `maven`.
 For more information, see [Create a Pipeline - using Graphical Editing Panel](../../how-to-use/create-a-pipeline-using-graphical-editing-panel/).

 2. Go to the detail page of the pipeline and click **Edit Jenkinsfile**.

    ![edit-jenkinsfile](/images/docs/devops-user-guide/examples/build-and-deploy-a-maven-project/edit-jenkinsfile.png)

 3. Copy and paste the following content into the pop-up window.
 You must replace the value of `DOCKERHUB_NAMESPACE` with yours.
-When you finish, save it.
+When you finish editing, click **OK** to save the Jenkinsfile.

    ```groovy
    pipeline {